JesseTG/RubeLoader/README.md

 		RubeSceneLoader loader = new RubeSceneLoader();
 		RubeScene scene = loader.loadScene(Gdx.files.internal("data/palm.json"));

+There are two ways to approach loading a RUBE scene, either using a blocking load (as shown above), or using asynchronous loading via Asset Manager.
+By using asynchronous loading, your app can continue to render while the scene is loaded in.
+This is helpful for loading in relatively large RUBE scene files and displaying an active "loading" indication to the user.
+This is demoed by the flashing "Loading..." text in the test file.
+To take advantage of this, you will need to divide your loading operations into two: first, kicking off the asynchronous load; second, polling the asynchronous load for completion and then performing scene processing when it does complete.

+Example asynchronous load startup code:

+	  // kick off asset manager operations...
+      mAssetManager = new AssetManager();
+      mAssetManager.setLoader(RubeScene.class, new RubeSceneAsyncLoader(new InternalFileHandleResolver()));
+      mAssetManager.load(RUBE_SCENE_FILE, RubeScene.class);

+Example asynchronous load polling code:

+      // if the asset manager has completed... if (mAssetManager.update())
+      {
+         // get the scene and process it... mScene = mAssetManager.get(RUBE_SCENE_FILE, RubeScene.class);
+         processScene();
+      }

-Several scene objects are created by the loadScene method.
+Several scene objects are created by the loading methods.
 These objects can be used for post-processing operations:

 	* scene.getWorld(): This method returns the Box2D physics world.
 After loading, it is populated with the bodies, joints, and fixtures from the JSON file.
 	* scene.getBodies(): This method returns an array of bodies created